-Should it not be possible to take the Drive Through then this will be converted to a time penalty which will be added to the elapsed time of the car concerned.
+Should it not be possible to take any of the time penalties during a pit stop they will be added to the elapsed time of the car concerned.

 Note the above scale still applies if the pit lane speed limit is dropped to 40km/h.
 For the avoidance of doubt: